openjdk/amber-docs/site/guides/text-blocks-guide.md

     ········green
     ········blue""";    // result: "red\ngreen\nblue"

-**_G8.
-When a text block contains sequences of three or more double quotes, escape the first double quote of every run of three double quotes._**
+### G8.
+When a text block contains sequences of three or more double quotes, escape the first double quote of every run of three double quotes. {#G8}

     // ORIGINAL
     String code = """